How to sell online with public bidding

 The most recent highest bidder is notified their bid has been superseded.

-Bidding of this nature continues as the clock counts down to the time you set for first call.
-If the bid reaches or surpasses your set reserve, 'on the market' will be displayed.
+Bidding of this nature continues and if the bid reaches or surpasses your set reserve, 'on the market' will be displayed for all to see.

 During the main body of the auction and final call, as the agent/auctioneer, sit with or call buyers and ensure they are keeping an eye on proceedings.
 Communicate with them as you would if you were in the room and help them develop a winning auction strategy.
 Communicate with your vendor so they feel comfortable with the process.